 1. Anti-Drone Drones

 In 2015, Malou Tech gave their first demonstration of an anti-drone drone with a bigger, worse drone armed with a massive net for shooting and penalizing smaller drones.
-It might be a great method.
+It might be an excellent method.
 However, in a lot of instances, something more subtle is required.

 2. Anti-Drone Birds